sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Extensive control of page headers and footers in LaTeX2e
+Short desc    : Extensive control of page headers and footers in LaTeX2e
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides extensive facilities, both for
+Descript     : The package provides extensive facilities, both for
              : constructing headers and footers, and for controlling their use
              : (for example, at times when LaTeX would automatically change
              : the heading style in use).